Guerrillas and the “Jungle”

 Moreover, the art of diflecting [sic] masses and individuals by means of cleverly manipulated theory and verbiage, by regulations of life in common and all sorts of other quirks, in all which the goyim understand nothing, belongs likewise to the specialists of our administrative brain.
 Reared on analysis, observation, on delicacies of fine calculation, in this species of skill we have no rivals, any more than we have either in the drawing up of plans of political actions and solidarity.

-This work was originally published in Russia in 1903 and rapidly spread across the globe in many translations with Henry Ford notably funding the printing and dissemination of half a million copies in the US in 1920.
+This work was originally published in Russia in 1903 and rapidly spread across the globe in many translations, with Henry Ford notably funding the printing and dissemination of half a million copies in the US in 1920.
 The work is still widely available today despite being discredited as both a forgery and heavily plagiarized from fictional sources.

 A pseudo Elmar Brugg [i.e. the author himself does not exist.]
 (1938) had published a book honoring (Hanns) Hörbiger as the Copernicus of the twentieth century, maintaining that the theory of eternal ice explained the deep bonds that unite earthly events with cosmic forces and concluding that the silence of democratic-Judaic science regarding Hörbiger was a typical case of a conspiracy among the mediocre.